Salem Radio Network News Sunday, February 8, 2026

 By Svea Herbst-Bayliss

-Sebastian Alsheimer is moving to Cleary as a partner from Wilson Sonsini Goodrich & Rosati, where he was also a partner, two sources familiar with the move said.
-He will be based in New York and will start in January.
+Sebastian Alsheimer is moving to Cleary as a partner and will start in January, the firm said on Tuesday, confirming earlier reporting by Reuters.
+He comes from Wilson Sonsini Goodrich & Rosati, where he was also a partner.

-At Cleary, Alsheimer will advise the firm’s corporate clients, including 3M, Honeywell and BlackRock, on engaging with activist investors as shareholder engagement and activism defense have increasingly become big business for law firms and banks.
+At Cleary, Alsheimer will advise the firm’s corporate clients on engaging with activist investors as shareholder engagement and activism defense have increasingly become big business for law firms and banks.

-By hiring Alsheimer, Cleary is adding a partner who has represented companies battling corporate agitators and worked with activist investors planning corporate campaigns.
+By hiring Alsheimer, Cleary is adding a partner who has experience on both sides of shareholder activism, having represented targeted companies and also worked with the investors themselves.

 He spent three years at Wilson Sonsini defending clients such as software design company Autodesk and financial software company BlackLine against Starboard Value and others.